STAT540-UBC-2023/project-zinc/README.md

 # STAT540 Group Project
 Welcome to the repository for the Zinc group!
+For this group project, we chose this [paper].(https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5069352/)

 ## Team members: